Home » Michigan Travel Regions » Pierce Stocking Scenic Drive: All 12 Stops + 2026 Platform Update

 Most of Pierce Stocking can be experienced from the car, which makes it one of the more accessible national park scenic drives anywhere.
 According to the National Park Service, accessible parking and toilets are available at four locations:

-- Stop #2 Picnic Mountain — running water, flush toilets, and a hard-surfaced picnic area with table and raised grill
+• Picnic Mountain at Stop 3 — running water, flush toilets, and a hard-surfaced picnic area with table and raised grill

-- Stop #9 Lake Michigan Overlook — accessible parking and vault toilets (the platform itself is no longer there; the path becomes loose sand near the bluff)
+• Stop 9 Lake Michigan Overlook — accessible parking and vault toilets.
+The platform is gone and the path becomes loose sand near the bluff

-- Stop #11 North Bar Lake Overlook — accessible parking, vault toilets, fairly flat picnic area
+• Stop 11 North Bar Lake Overlook — accessible parking, vault toilets, and a fairly flat picnic area.
+No running water here

-Stop #3 Dune Overlook is the standout for accessibility — a ramped two-level deck with bench seating delivers panoramic views of the dunes, Glen Lake, and the Manitou Islands without leaving paved surface.
-If you have mobility limitations and only have time for one stop with a view, make it #3.
-Stops #9 and #10 are not wheelchair accessible — both require a steep asphalt path that transitions to loose sand.
+Stops 9 and 10 are not wheelchair accessible — both require a steep asphalt path that transitions to loose sand.
 Track wheelchairs are available for trail use elsewhere in the park; reserve through the visitor center in advance.

 Bringing Your Dog on the Pierce Stocking Scenic Drive

 Yes — leashed dogs are allowed on the Pierce Stocking Scenic Drive itself.
 They can ride in your car, hop out at any of the parking-lot stops with you, and walk the paved areas.
-They are also allowed on the Cottonwood Trail at Stop #4, which is the only trail through the dune system where dogs are permitted.
+They’re also allowed on the Cottonwood Trail at Stop 4, which is the only trail through the dune system where dogs are permitted.

 All 12 Stops on the Pierce Stocking Scenic Drive